jackworthen/sql-builder/README.md

 ### 🎯 Usage in 3 Easy Steps

 1. **📂 Select Your Data File**
-   - Click "Browse" and select your CSV/TXT file
+   - Click "Browse" and select your data file
    - Watch as the delimiter is automatically detected
    - Preview your data with adjustable sample percentage (1-100%)